kissaten/heroku-eureka-server-demo/README.md

 Git remote heroku added
 ```

-Now you'll need to create a configuration variable to set the default user's
+Now create a configuration variable to set the default user's
 password.
-Run this command, but substitue a unique password for `<PASSWORD>`:
+Run this command, but substitute a unique password for `<PASSWORD>`:

 ```
 $ heroku config:set EUREKA_USER_PASSWORD=<PASSWORD>